deltachat/deltachat-pages/_posts/2019-12-13-deltachat-identity.md

 standard that has been around for a while.
 "Log in with Delta Chat" uses it in the same manner as "Sign in with GitHub".

-Pairing that with the even older technology of **QR codes**, and some logic, you can now use your device for quick login on other computers as well.
+Pairing that with the even older technology of QR codes, and some logic, you can now use your device for quick login on other computers as well.
-This brings a whole different feel to logging in; scan a QR code and done.
+**This brings a whole different feel to logging in; scan a QR code and done**.
 No passwords necessary.

 With this authentication method, the e-mail address of the contact is available